CARB85/Data_scientist_projects/README.md

 While working with the database, you will analyze competitor data and test a hypothesis about the impact of weather on trip frequency.

+This analysis represents the third part of our project, which focused on data collection and storage in the Practicum course.
+See here for the first two parts: Web Scraping & SQL.

 ## Data Description

 The database contains information about taxi rides in Chicago: